saurabhdaware/vscode-terminal-manager/README.md

 ## Contribution
 - Check for the issues on https://github.com/saurabhdaware/vscode-terminal-manager/issues
 - Fork the project
-- Make your changes and make Pull Request to Master branch of [My Github Repository](https://github.com/saurabhdaware/vscode-terminal-manager)
+- Finish your changes and make Pull Request to Master branch of https://github.com/saurabhdaware/vscode-terminal-manager

+## Local Development
+- Fork this project
+- `git clone https://github.com/{your username}/vscode-terminal-manager`
+- `cd vscode-terminal-manager`
+- `npm install`
+- Open the project in Visual Studio Code and press `Ctrl + f5` to start Extension host.

 ## Release Notes

-### 1.0.0
+### 1.0.x

-Initial release of Terminal Manager
+Initial Release of Terminal Manager and Minor Updates.

 ----